 The Williams Upper School combines the excellence of a classical education with a commitment to preparing students to thrive as they engage the challenges of our rapidly changing world.

 In the context of a reading and writing intensive curriculum emphasizing process and product, outstanding teachers spark and nurture students’ intellectual curiosity, critical thinking, and imagination.
-While a number of elective courses are available to all students in the Upper School, juniors and seniors enjoy even more flexibility in creating personalized schedules to help them pursue their passions and achieve their goals.
-Furthermore, in addition to AP, ECE, and other college level work, several seniors each year qualify to take courses at Connecticut College.
+While elective courses are available throughout the program, older students enjoy even more flexibility in creating personalized schedules to help them pursue their passions and achieve their goals.
+Furthermore, in addition to Honors and Advanced level work, several seniors each year qualify to take courses at Connecticut College.